Mary E. Klotman: Career

 Klotman has spent most of her research career studying the HIV, particularly its effect on the kidneys (HIV-associated nephropathy).
 After graduating with her MD, Klotman stayed at Duke to complete a residency in internal medicine and a fellowship in infectious disease.
 She was then an associate professor of medicine.
-In 1991, she joined the National Institutes of Health where she researched HIV with Robert Gallo.
+In 1987, she joined the National Institutes of Health where she researched HIV with Flossie Wong-Staal.
+In 1991, she joined the United States Public Health Service at NIH under Robert Gallo.
 She then worked at the Icahn School of Medicine at Mount Sinai as the Irene and Dr. Arthur M. Fishberg Professor of Medicine, chief of the Division of Infectious Diseases, and co-director of its Global Health and Emerging Pathogens Institute.
 She returned to Duke in 2010 as the chair of its department of medicine and as the R.J.
 Reynolds Professor of Medicine.
 She taught pathology, microbiology, and molecular genetics.
 In 2017, she succeeded Nancy Andrews as the dean of the Duke University School of Medicine.
 She also became the vice chancellor for health affairs.
 In 2020, she succeeded C. Thomas Caskey as the editor of the Annual Review of Medicine.
 She was a finalist to serve as director of the NIH in 2022 before withdrawing from consideration.